New York Mets hire Buck Showalter as manager

+NEW YORK (AP)Buck Showalter is back on the bench in New York.

-NEW YORK (AP) — Buck Showalter has been hired as the New York Mets manager, bringing him back to the Big Apple to take over his fifth major league team.
+Nearly 30 years since making his name in pinstripes, Showalter has been hired as manager of the Mets as he returns to the Big Apple to take over his fifth major league team.

-The former Yankees skipper replaces Luis Rojas, let go in early October following two losing seasons.
+The former New York Yankees skipper replaces Luis Rojas, let go in early October following two losing seasons.
 Mets owner Steve Cohen announced the move Saturday afternoonon Twitter.

+Showalter received a three-year contract, according to a person familiar with the deal.
+The person spoke to The Associated Press on condition of anonymity because the length of the agreement had not been announced.

+An official announcement from the club is expected in the next few days.

 Showalter has managed more than 3,000 big league games over 20 seasons, giving the Mets an experienced bench boss for the first time since Terry Collins’ seven-year tenure ended after the 2017 campaign.